What is Considered Normal Wear and Tear in a Rental Property?

 Normal wear and tear refers to the gradual effects of living conditions on the property and its features.
 Understanding and distinguishing normal wear and tear from tenant damage is crucial for landlords in effectively managing their rental properties.

-Examples of normal wear and tear include:
+Lets explore some examples of normal wear and tear:

 On the other hand, property damage goes beyond normal wear and tear and is often a result of tenant negligence, carelessness, accidents, or intentional abuse.
 Examples of tenant property damage include: